nosenfield/blueprint-auto-annotator/memory-bank/activeContext.md

 ## Current Focus

 ### What We're Working On Right Now
-✅ **Phase 1 Task 1.6 Complete!** Deployment scripts and infrastructure configuration created for deploying Wall Model v1 to AWS.
-Scripts for IAM role setup, Lambda deployment, and API Gateway guidance.
+✅ **Phase 1 Task 1.7 Complete!** Frontend deployment scripts and configuration created for deploying React app to S3/CloudFront.
+Also enabled v2 model support in frontend for user model selection.

 ### Current Phase
-**Phase 1 - Local Development**: In Progress (80% complete)
+**Phase 1 - Local Development**: In Progress (90% complete)

-**Current Task**: Task 1.6 - Deploy Wall Model v1 to AWS ✅ COMPLETED
+**Current Task**: Task 1.7 - Deploy Frontend to S3/CloudFront ✅ COMPLETED

 ### Active Decisions
 - **Memory Bank First**: Starting with proper Memory Bank setup to ensure AI has full context for all future sessions